uribench/software-engineering-handbook/Topics/Vagrant.md

 # Vagrant

-[Vagrant][1], which is an open source wrapper around a Virtual Machine provider, such as [Oracle's VirtualBox][2], makes it easy to create and run a Virtual Machine (VM) from the command line.
+[Vagrant][1] is an open source wrapper around a Virtual Machine provider, such as [Oracle's VirtualBox][2], makes it easy to create and run a Virtual Machine (VM) from the command line.